DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/CORE-EXTENSIONS/Acronyms.md

 ## Definitions and Acronyms

-The following Definitions and Acronyms are used in the EDI module user guides.
+The following Definitions and Acronyms are used in the Core extension module user guides.

 Acronym	    | Definition
 :--         |:--